 Pay for the Privilege

 Other sites offer paid memberships, which allow you to order as much as you’d like and get free shipping.
 Amazon obviously comes to mind.
 For $119 per year, you can get unlimited 2-day shipping for free, among other benefits, like access to Amazon Music and Amazon Video.
 There’s also Shoprunner.
-For an $79 annual fee, you can get free 2-day shipping with hundreds of merchant partners.
+For a $79 annual fee, you can get free 2-day shipping with hundreds of merchant partners.
 American Express cardholders can actually get a Shoprunner membership for free.
-A FreeShipping.com membership is $12.97 per month and gets you free shipping at over 1,000 different sites, plus the potential for cash back and price protection.
+A FreeShipping.com membership is $12.97 per month and gets you free shipping at over 1,000 different sites, plus the potential for cashback and price protection.

 With the Sephora Flash membership, you pay $15 per year and receive free unlimited 2-day air shipping at Sephora.
 The Barnes & Noble membership is $25 per year and you get unlimited free shipping plus $60 in bonus coupons when you sign up.

 If you’re shopping during the holiday season, free shipping is easier to find.
 Retailers, like Target, Best Buy and Amazon are known to waive their minimum threshold and offer free shipping on all orders.
 And if the site you like to shop isn’t offering free shipping for the whole holiday shopping season, chances are they are offering it on Free Shipping Day, which usually occurs in mid-December.

 And believe it or not, more than 45 online stores offer free shipping all year long, no minimums or membership required.
 These include department stores, like Nordstrom and Neiman Marcus, online-only sites, like Zappos and Shoes.com, and beauty sites, like Dermstore and MAC Cosmetics.